 Your brain – specifically your hypothalamus – is in charge of telling your body when it needs water.
-It’s a pretty good signal, but you’re already dehydrated when it kicks in and may not be fully hydrated when it turns off.
-This is why sipping water throughout the day is important.
+It’s a good signal, but you’re already dehydrated when it kicks in and may not be fully hydrated when it turns off.
+This is why sipping water throughout the day is essential.

 What happens when too much water is taken out of your waste?
 Constipation.
 And when not enough is taken out?
 Diarrhea.
 Finding this balance comes with having good gut health.

-And oftentimes you can mistake thirst for hunger.
-If you have a habit of eating when you aren’t hungry, you stop being able to recognize when your body’s actually telling you to eat.
+And often, you can mistake thirst for hunger.
+If you have a habit of eating when you aren’t hungry, you stop being able to recognize when your body’s telling you to eat.
 Think you’re hungry?
 Drink a glass of water and wait 15 minutes.
 If you’re still hungry, then have something to eat.
-You should be able to go 3-4 hours between meals no problem.
-Using water as your guide will help reset your hunger signals and help you drop the unwanted weight.
+You should be able to go 3-4 hours between meals with no problem.
+Using water as your guide will help reset your hunger signals and help you drop unwanted weight.

 Drinking water increases your brain’s temperature and gets rid of toxins and dead cells.
 It also keeps cells active and balances chemical processes in the brain, helping to regulate stress and anxiety.Clare Kelway